 In August 2022, Hydro One Remote Communities filed its Cost of Service rate application for 2023-2027 revenue requirements, including Rural and Remote Rate Protection ("RRRP"), and customer rates for the distribution and generation of electricity in the Hydro One Remote Communities service area.
-In March 2023, the OEB approved the Hydro One Remote Communities' application, which became effective May 1, 2023, and includes a 3.72% overall rate increase, recovery of variance accounts and additional increases to the RRRP program.
+In March 2023, the OEB approved the Hydro One Remote Communities' application, including a 2023 revenue requirement application of \$128 million, effective May 1, 2023, and a price cap escalator index for 2024 to 2027.